cloudfoundry-community/swift-buildpack/README.md

 ### Procfile

-Using the `Procfile`, you can specify the name of executable process (e.g. `Server`) to run for your web server.
+Using the `Procfile`, you specify the name of the executable process (e.g. `Server`) to run for your web server.
 Any binaries built from your Swift source using SPM will be placed in your $PATH.
 You can also specify any runtime parameters for your process in the `Procfile`.

 ```
 web: Server --bind 0.0.0.0:$PORT